zhang-xiaoru/zhang-xiaoru.github.io/_pages/Academic Experiences.md

 ---

 ----------------------
 I have participated an undergraduate research programe at ***Texas A&M University***, where the participatants usually got the chance to study and carry out research for 1 or 2 semester.
 However, due to the effect of the on going COVID-19 pandamic, I took course at TAMU online and registered a reading course with Prof. M. Suhail Zubairy instead of research credit.
+During the course, I read Prof. Zubairy's new book _QUantum Mechanics for Beginners--with application to quantum communication and quantum computing (Oxford University Press, 2020)_ and assigned research pappers.
+I also conducted a project in direct quantum communication protocol.
+Learn more about my research through here.